HoomanMinoosepehr/hoomo_rental_car/README.md

 Signed-in users can also:

  - Add cars to their favorites list.
- - Access their account to view the list of favorited cars.
+ - Access their account to view the list of favored cars.
  - If they have listed any cars for rent, they can manage those listings on their account page.

 ## Different parts: